 The institute is open to students in 9th - 12th grades.
-All applicants must complete the application and submit two reference letters from a teacher or a mentor by November 10, 2017.
-Early application deadline is October 6th.
+All applicants must complete the application and submit two reference letters from a teacher or a mentor by April 1, 2018.
+Application status communicated one week after submission.

 Participants should have a passion for community service, leadership, and social justice.
 Good candidates possess the qualities of flexibility, patience, and the courage to try new things.
 Once selected, Change Ambassadors forever connected to the Change Institute program as alumni.
 Our team supports their future growth into young adulthood.

 Our program is competitively priced at $2,750 per youth, excluding flight.
 Cost includes: 3 meals per day, lodging, travel insurance, all excursions, leadership assessment, & Change Institute apparel.

 Program Dates: July 8 - July 22, 2018